nesfit/sslsplit_keylogger/README.md

 # Web Keylogger
-Injection of hidden form and extraction of user's credentials if stored in browser.
+Injection of hidden form and extraction of user's credentials if stored in the browser.

 ## SSLSplit
 [SSLsplit][1] is a tool for man-in-the-middle attacks against SSL/TLS encrypted